Writing about China from London Review of Books

 ‘What a European Old China Hand said had to be listened to carefully for the bits absurd enough to be repeated.’ – William Empson

 China, as the writer Zha Jianying once put it, ‘is way too big a cow for anyone to tackle in full’.
 People say first-tier and fourth-tier cities in China are like different planets.
-Sometimes a person might feel foreign in her own country, writes Sheng Yun in her introduction, confronted by so many things that go beyond her wildest imagination.
-This collection’s panoramic take on modern China is necessarily comprised of divergent close-ups: from Beijing to Tibet, from bandits in Mengtze to Red Guards in the Cultural Revolution, from the suicide of a famous poet to the death by drinking of a government official.
-Two of the pieces here do converge on a particular subject, namely the immaturity of famous male Chinese authors.
-Perhaps that’s why the LRB has tended to publish the work of Chinese women, over the years, rather than men.
-This volume begins and ends with unforgettable cases in point.
+Sometimes a person might feel foreign in her own country, Sheng Yun writes in her introduction, confronted by so many things that go beyond her wildest imagination.
+This collection’s panoramic take on modern China is comprised of divergent close-ups: from Beijing to Tibet, from bandits in Mengtze to Red Guards in the Cultural Revolution, from the suicide of a famous poet to the death by drinking of a government official.

 Featuring: William Empson, Isabel Hilton, Christopher Hitchens, Long Ling, Hilary Mantel, Zheng Peidi, Roy Porter, Nikil Saval, Eliot Weinberger, Sheng Yun and Slavoj Žižek.